 The Growth and Nutrition Program was established in 1984 to evaluate and treat children with growth deficiencies known as "Failure to Thrive".
 There are many causes of growth deficiency including medical, developmental, nutritional, and psychological reasons and the most effective treatment involves a multidisciplinary team of experts.
-All Massachusetts children from birth to six with declining growth can be referred for evaluation and treatment by their primary care providers to these clinics.
+All Massachusetts children from birth to six years of age with declining growth can be referred for evaluation and treatment by their primary care providers to these clinics.

 Clinics are held at:

 - Hillcrest Campus of Berkshire Medical Center (Pittsfield) with additional sites in Great Barrington and North Adams